relevance/diametric/README.md

 Diametric is a library for building schemas, queries, and transactions for [Datomic][] from Ruby objects.

-Currently, Diametric does not contain the logic for communicating with Datomic, only for creating the schema, queries, and transactions.

 ## Usage

 ### Entity API